alsaydali/javascript-playground/README.md

 # javascript-playground
-Exercises and all kind of thing learning JavaScript
+Exercises and all kind of thing learning JavaScript - Wes Bos cources